-The results in this section suggest that the first condition holds for a fair fraction of cloud applications.
 To help ground our arguments, we hereon focus on MapReduce as an example cloud application.
-Based on this, we design Bazaar, a sytem that enables predictable performance for data analytic workloads in multi-tenants datacenters offering guaranteed VM and network resources.
-We note that MapReduce is a very suitable candidate for this exercise since- (i). it is popular as a data analytic framework and has significant presence in cloud workloads [16,17] and (ii). it satisfies both our conditions very well.
-Its performance scales with the two resources we consider (condition 1) and as we show later, the well-defined architecture of MapReduce lends itself well for automatic analysis and low-overhead profiling (condition 2).
-However, as discussed in Section 5, the core ideas in this paper can be extended both to applications beyond MapReduce and beyond two resources.
-This is especially true as performance prediction for other cloud applications (eg., web [26] and ERP applications [27]) could be used instead of our MapReduce profiling tool without affecting Bazaar's overall operation.
+Based on this, we design Bazaar, a cloud framework that offers a job-centric interface to data analytics workloads.
+We note that MapReduce is a very suitable candidate for this exercise since- (i). it is popular as a data analytic framework and has significant presence in cloud workloads [41,44] and (ii). it satisfies both our conditions very well.
+Its performance scales with the two resources we consider (condition 2) and as we show later, the well-defined architecture of MapReduce lends itself well for automatic analysis and low-overhead profiling (condition 1).
+However, the core ideas in this paper can be extended both to applications beyond two resources, as shown in §4.4, and beyond MapReduce [27,33].